14 Combined Loads

 3. Assess signs, assigning a positive sign to tensile terms and a negative sign to compressive terms.

-• For bending moments, this done by visualizing if the point will be on the inside part of the bend (compression) or outside part of the bend (tension).
+• For bending moments, this is done by visualizing if the point will be on the inside part of the bend (compression) or outside part of the bend (tension).
 Drawing the bending moment arrow on the cross-section can be helpful in making this determination.

 • Internal pressure is always positive